crownedgrouse/geas/README.md

 - Modify your code in order to increase runnable release window
 - Know if application/module have to be fixed in order to run on the last official release

+A new function is exported : ``geas:offending/1`` which tells you what are the offending functions that reduce the runnable VM versions.
+Works only on a single beam file, i.e argument is the path to this file.
+Return ``{ok, {MinOffendingList, MaxOffendingList}}`` .

 ### Release 1.0.0 ###

 Only one function is exported : ``geas:info/1`` .